Adhirani-R/Portfolio-simple-website/README.md

 ## How to View

-To view the website, visit [link] or clone this repository and open the index.html file in your web browser.
+To view the website, visit [https://adhirani-r.github.io/Portfolio-simple-website/index.html] or clone this repository and open the index.html file in your web browser.
 Feel free to explore the content and get in touch!

 ## Contributing